If you’re new to the world of forex trading, you may have come across the term “spread” and wondered, “What is spread in forex?”

 The most important thing to notice is that the broker wouldn’t place me into the trade until the bid price (my entry point) crosses the asking price (the red dotted line above the green line).
 This is because of the presence of the spread.

 The same thing applies to where I put stop-loss.
 I initially wanted to place my stop loss right below the high of the third reversal candle.

 But because of the awareness of the spread, I placed it a few pips after the high.

 NB; For a charting platform that uses the bid price as its market data, you can make the asking price visible in the settings.

 The Broker typically earns his gain from the spread.

-Knowing how to manipulate and workaround the spread is one of the fundamentals of trading.
+Therefore, knowing how to manipulate and work around the spread is one of the fundamentals of trading.

 Understanding how the forex spread work is one of the benchmarks for trading success.